SamvritSrinath/cse15l-lab-reports/LabReport3.md

 That means that these two chapters do not mention the word **violence** in their text: which means that these chapters are more likely to be suitable for giving to children or people who are sensitive to violence.
 Ultimately, this means that the `-L` option is useful for finding files that do not have the specified pattern in them.
 And in this case, this would be useful to filter out searches that have a specific *buzzword* or pattern that consumers or clients should not see.

-My source for this set of operations: https://man7.org/linux/man-pages/man1/grep.1.html and also using the `man grep` command.
+My source for this set of operations: [Man Grep Docs](https://man7.org/linux/man-pages/man1/grep.1.html) and also using the `man grep` command.

 ### 2. -c